sapegin/washingcode-book/manuscript/book.md

 });
 ```

 Long variable lifespan makes you scroll a lot to understand what’s the current value of a variable.
 Possible reassignments make it even worse.
-If it’s 50 lines between a variable declaration and it’s usage, then it can be reassigned in any of these 50 lines.
+If there are 50 lines between a variable declaration and its usage, then it can be reassigned in any of these 50 lines.

 We can make code easier to read by moving variable declarations as close to their usage as possible and by avoiding reassignments: